BiocPy/MultiAssayExperiment/docs/tutorial.md

 # Tutorial

-Container class for representing and managing multi-omics genomic experiments For more detailed description checkout the [MultiAssayExperiment Bioc/R package](https://bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html))
+Container class to represent and manage multi-omics genomic experiments.

+For more detailed description checkout the [MultiAssayExperiment Bioc/R package](https://bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html))

 # Construct an `MultiAssayExperiment`

-An MAE contains three main entities
+An MAE contains three main entities,

-- Primary information (`col_data`): Bio-specimen information on which experiments were run. represented as a Pandas `DataFrame`.
+- Primary information (`col_data`): Bio-specimen/sample information.
+The ``col_data`` may provide information about patients, cell lines, or other biological units.
-- Experiments (`experiments`): genomic data from each experiment. represented as `SingleCellExperiment`, `SummarizedExperiment`, `RangeSummarizedExperiment`.
+- Experiments (`experiments`): Genomic data from each experiment. either a `SingleCellExperiment`, `SummarizedExperiment`, `RangeSummarizedExperiment` or any class that extends a `SummarizedExperiment`.
-- Sample Mapping (`sample_map`): Mapping from biospecimens to samples/columns in each experiment. in the context of single cell, these are cells.
+- Sample Map (`sample_map`): Map biological units from ``col_data`` to the list of ``experiments``.
+Must contain columns,

+  - **assay** provides the names of the different experiments performed on the biological units.
+All experiment names from ``experiments`` must be present in this column.
+  - **primary** contains the sample name.
+All names in this column must match with row labels from ``col_data``.
+  - **colname** is the mapping of samples/cells within each experiment back to its biosample information in ``col_data``.

 Lets create these objects